solana-developers/react-native-fake-wallet/README.md

 ---
 title: MWA Deep Dive
 objectives:
-- Describe the differences between connecting wallets on the web vs on a mobile device
+- Describe the differences between connecting to a web wallet vs a mobile wallet
 - Connect to and sign transactions from a mobile wallet
-- Create a very simple mobile wallet
+- Create a simple mobile wallet
 ---

+TODO - beef up TL;DR just a bit
 # TL;DR
-- Mobile and Web dapps handle their wallet-app connection differently
+- Mobile and Web dApps handle their wallet-app connection differently
-- Wallets are just wrappers around a keypair
+- Wallets are wrappers around a keypair

 # Overview

-Solana integrated mobile dapps are the future.
+Solana-integrated mobile dApps are the future.
 Banking, gaming, and socials have something to gain from the blockchain, and they all have a place in mobile.
 However, you don't want just any app you download to have unfettered access to your private keys.
-So these dapps need a standard to communicate with the blockchain non-invasively, quickly and securely.
+So these dApps need a standard to communicate with the blockchain non-invasively, quickly, and securely.
 This is where the Mobile Wallet Adapter (MWA) comes in.
-It is the transport layer to connect your dapps to your wallet.
+It is the transport layer to connect your dApps to your wallet.

 ## What is MWA

-Mobile Wallet Adapter (MWA) is the mobile connection between dapps and wallets.
-Much like the [wallet adapter](https://github.com/solana-labs/wallet-adapter) we're used to in the web, MWA allows us to create native mobile dapps.
+Mobile Wallet Adapter (MWA) is the mobile connection between dApps and wallets.
+Much like the [wallet adapter](https://github.com/solana-labs/wallet-adapter) we're used to on the web, MWA allows us to create native mobile dApps.
 However, since the web and mobile are different platforms, we have to approach the app-wallet connection differently.

-At it's core, a wallet app is actually really simple.
-It's just a secure wrapper around you `Keypair`.
-Outside applications can request the wallet signs transactions without ever reading the private key.
-This interaction is what the web's wallet adapter and mobile's MWA define.
+At its core, a wallet app is fairly straightforward.
+It's a secure wrapper around your keypair.
+External applications can request that the wallet sign transactions without ever having access to your private key.
+Both the web and mobile wallet adapters define this interaction for their respective platforms.

 ### How does a web wallet work?

-A web wallet is simply a browser extension that stores `Keypairs` and allows the browser to request access to it's functions.
-It is the wallet's job to follow the [wallet standard](https://github.com/wallet-standard/wallet-standard), which defines what functions should be available to the browser:
+A web wallet is simply a browser extension that stores keypairs and allows the browser to request access to its functions.
+It's the wallet's job to follow the [wallet standard](https://github.com/wallet-standard/wallet-standard), which defines what functions should be available to the browser:

 Wallet Registration
 - `registerWallet`